Seabool/Tip-Calculator/README.md

 ## About

 You can calculate how much money you should give to bartender as a tip.
+It was made just for fun!
 You can see it [here](https://seabool.github.io/Tip-Calculator/).

 ## Built With